WICG/import-maps/README.md

 This proposal allows control over what URLs get fetched by JavaScript `import` statements and `import()` expressions, and allows this mapping to be reused in non-import contexts.
 This solves a variety of important use cases, such as:

-- Allowing "bare import specifiers", such as `import moment from "moment"`, to work.
+- Allowing "bare import specifiers", such as `import moment from "moment"`, to work

-- Providing fallback resolution, so that `import $ from "jquery"` can try to go to a CDN first, but fall back to a local version if the CDN server is down.
+- Providing fallback resolution, so that `import $ from "jquery"` can try to go to a CDN first, but fall back to a local version if the CDN server is down

 - Enabling polyfilling of, or other control over, built-in modules (including [layered APIs](https://github.com/drufball/layered-apis))